Lavender fields and villages in Provence, France

 Exploring Artisan Shops

 Walking through towns like Bonnieux or Lourmarin, you’ll stumble upon little workshops filled with unique treasures.
 Think hand-painted ceramics, intricate textiles, and beautiful leather goods.
 It’s in these small boutiques that you can find truly authentic souvenirs, far removed from the mass-produced items.
 I once found a stunning hand-woven basket in a tiny shop tucked away on a side street in Gordes – it’s now one of my most cherished mementos from Provence.
 Don’t be afraid to chat with the artisans; they often have fascinating stories about their craft and the inspiration behind their work.
-You can also find some great spots for antiquing in places like L’Isle-sur-la-Sorgue, which is known as the antiques capital of Provence.
+You can also find great spots for antiquing in places like L’Isle-sur-la-Sorgue, known as the antiques capital of Provence.
 It’s a whole town dedicated to finding unique pieces from the past.

 Lavender Distilleries and Products